btmartin721/parallelMrBayes/README.md

 # parallelMrBayes
-Written by B.T.
+*Written by B.T.
 Martin and T.K.
-Chafin
+Chafin*

-Runs MrBayes on multiple loci in parallel.
-Also automatically writes a MrBayes block into each nexus file
+**Runs MrBayes on multiple loci in parallel.
+Also automatically writes a MrBayes block into each nexus file**

 Usage: ./parallelMB.pl -i /path/to/dir/*.nex -p <#processors> [options]...

 Each locus must be a separate nexus file
 MrBayes (mb) and mbsum (BUCKy - Bayesian Concordance Analysis) must be in your path

-The script takes nexus files as input, but can also convert .fasta to .nex format If you want the script to convert .fasta files to .nex, use the [-e, --nex] option
+The script takes nexus files as input, but can also convert .fasta to .nex format
+If you want the script to convert .fasta files to .nex, use the [-e, --nex] option

-A conversion script to go from .loci (outfile from pyRAD) to .fasta is located on my GitHub (btmartin721/file_converters/loci2fasta.py)
+Here's a conversion script to go from .loci (outfile from pyRAD) to .fasta: [file_converters repository](https://github.com/btmartin721/file_converters/loci2fasta.py)